kcook98765/script.epg_fuzzy_match/readme.txt

 # update:
-Add settings for this service, to enable/disable notifications (Context "Math" entry will still be inserted for match(es), just no notification popups.
+Add settings for this service, to enable/disable notifications (Context "Match" entry will still be inserted for match(es), just no notification popups.

 # script.epg_fuzzy_match